FirstBank Holding Co

-FirstBank Holding Company (or 1stBank) is an American privately held bank and financial services company that operates more than 100 locations in three states in the Southwestern U.S., in Colorado, Arizona, and California.
+FirstBank Holding Company (or 1stBank) is an American privately held bank and financial services company that operates more than 100 locations in two states in the Southwestern U.S., in Colorado and Arizona.
 Founded in 1963, it is headquartered in Lakewood, Colorado.
+At the time of 1stBank's acquisition by PNC Financial in September 2025, the company was privately held and had $26.7 billion in assets.

 History

 FirstBank was founded by George and Everett Williams in Lakewood, Colorado, in 1963 as the First Westland National Bank.
 The Williams were joined on the founding board by Ira C. Rothgerber Jr. and William Johnson, both from the Denver law firm Rothgerber, Appel and Powers (now Lewis Roca).
 Roger Reisher became the founding president of the bank and remained at the position for the first 36 years of the bank's history.

 By the 1970s, the company had grown to include a number of additional Colorado locations including banks in Vail and Wheat Ridge.
 In 1978, the organization consolidated under its current name, FirstBank.
 In 1985, the bank opened its first location outside Colorado in Palm Desert, California.
+Through 2024, the bank operated four California branches until they were acquired by California Bank & Trust.
 FirstBank expanded to Arizona in 2007.

+On 8 September 2025, PNC Financial Services Group announced the acquisition of FirstBank for $4.1 billion.